JimSolomon/JimSolomon.github.io/_posts/2010-27-02-Hello Friend.md

 I’m going to start my blog here and will be sharing Writeups, OSCP experiences, and more thought related to Cyber Security, Espionage and Penetration testing.
 Also some Christianity sometimes:)

-Check out the [My Twitter] for more info.
+Check out [My Twitter] for more info.

 [My Twitter]: https://twitter.com/JimSolo38222052